grantmcdermott/grantmcdermott.github.io/research.md

 comments: false
 ---

 **Fields:** Environmental and resource economics.
 Applied econometrics.
-Bayesian econometrics.
+Bayesian data analysis.

 **Interests:** Energy and climate policy.
 Uncertainty and Bayesian learning.
 The impact of environmental quality on market outcomes